Rates and Programming

-The Vermont Public Service Board (Board or PSB) does not regulate cable telelevision rates.
-In Vermont the two major cable television companies (Comcast and Charter) have been granted the "under effective competition" designation by the Federal Communications Commission (FCC).
-The FCC has made a determination that there are enough competitors, such as satellite dish providers, throughout these companies' service territories to warrant deregulation.
-What this means for consumers is that these cable companies are no longer subject to Board regulation with regard to their rates.
-However, under state and federal law, the Board may regulate fees used to pay for the operation of channels providing public, governmental, and educational (PEG) access.
-The Board also has authority to regulate customer service issues, including service quality, reliability, and signal quality; as well as rates for items such as late fees, returned check charges, deposits, and disconnections.
-Neither the FCC nor the Board regulate cable television programming.
-What this means for consumers is that cable television companies have broad discretion as to what channels they will provide and how they package those channels in the plans they offer to consumers.
-For information about cable television regulation, please see PSB Rule 8.000.
+The Public Utility Commission (PUC) does not regulate cable television rates.
+However, under state and federal law, the PUC may regulate fees used to pay for the operation of channels providing public, governmental, and educational (PEG) access.
+The PUC also regulates customer service issues, including service quality, reliability, and signal quality; as well as rates for items such as late fees, returned check charges, deposits, and disconnections.
+Neither the Federal Communications Commission (FCC) nor the PUC have the authority to regulate cable television programming content.
+Cable television companies have broad discretion as to what channels they will provide and how they package those channels in the plans they offer to consumers.
+For information about cable television regulation, please see PUC Rule 8.000.

-For some consumers, getting service is a simple matter of having a line (or drop) strung from the pole at the street down to the house at no charge.
-However, for others getting service may mean paying for a line extension.
+For some consumers, getting service is a simple matter of asking the service provider to drop or string a line from the pole at the street down to your house at no charge.
+However, for others getting service may mean paying to construct a line extension.

-There is a specific formula used to determine whether someone's location falls within the density requirements under which a line extension would be built without any customer cost, or contribution-in-aid-of-construction (CIAC).
-If your location falls within this standard, then the cable company will build whatever lines, poles, etc., are needed to bring service to your location at no CIAC cost to you.
+The PUC has established a specific formula that is used to determine whether someone's location falls within the density requirements under which a line extension would be built without any customer cost, or contribution-in-aid-of-construction (CIAC).
+If your location falls within this density zone, then the cable company will build whatever lines, poles, etc., are needed to bring service to your location at no CIAC cost to you.